sntfrc/nottino/README.md

 ## Usage

-Just clone the repository on your Jetson Nano, and download the fine tuned model into the project directory.
-Then you can just run the run.sh script (or make it run automatically at startup).
-There is no need to 'make' or 'docker build', run.sh automatically takes care of building and starting the Docker container, if it's not already cached; so it can be directly invoked without any preparation activity.
+1) Clone the repository on your Jetson Nano
+2) Download the [pre-trained model](https://TODO/nottino.pth) into the project directory
+3) Just run the run.sh script (or make it run automatically at startup).

+There is no need to 'make' or 'docker build'. run.sh automatically takes care of building and starting the Docker container, if it's not already cached; so it can be directly invoked without any preparation activity.

-After starting, the light will start operating as described.
+After starting, the light will operate as described.

 ## Further tweaking